-Most of the businesses are opting for DevOps for the benefits DevOps offer such as better quality, shorter period of development cycle, faster release of features and many more.
-Indeed, they reap a lot of benefits, but the question is how the businesses able to adopt DevOps successfully.
-How they know DevOps is perfect for them?
+Most of the businesses are opting for DevOps for the advantages DevOps offers such as better quality, a shorter period of the development cycle, faster release of features, and many more.
+Indeed, they reap a lot of benefits, but the question is how the businesses would be able to adopt DevOps successfully.
+How do they know DevOps is perfect for them?

 Let us find the answer together!